Meet the Team

-Ruby Kate, now 15, is the founder and CEO of ‘Three Wishes for Ruby’s Residents”.
-She owns and operates her nonprofit organization out of the Three Wishes Community Center in Harrison, Arkansas.
-Ruby Kate started the project when she was 10 years old.
-Currently, Ruby Kate and her "Kid Board" work with essential staff across America to fulfill small wishes for nursing home seniors that are low on family, happiness or funds.
+Ruby, now 16, is the founder and CEO of ‘Three Wishes for Ruby’s Residents”.
+Ruby and her "Kid Board" work with essential staff across America to fulfill small wishes for nursing home seniors that are low on family, happiness or funds.
 Ruby has spent over $500,000 fulfilling wishes and raising awareness for nursing home seniors since 2018.
 The headquarters of her organization is located in Harrison, Arkansas.

 Ruby has received the highest accolades a youth can receive for her humanitarian work for nursing home seniors.
 She is a national speaker and author of the award-winning book, "Kindness is my Hobby".
 She was honored by Prince Harry when she received the very prestigious Princess Diana Award in 2021, an award bestowed to some of the most influential humanitarian young adults in the world.
 Ruby is CNN's "Kid Wonder of the Year" for 2022, Time Magazine Kid of the Year finalist 2022, People Magazine's "Ten Girls Changing the World and was a Barbie & Mattel Role Model for the 2020-2021 tour of female leaders who have shattered glass ceilings.
 She is the 2021 national winner of the Prudential Spirit of Service Award and the first youth from the state of Arkansas to receive this national title.
 Ruby is an avid activist for seniors.

 Amanda Chitsey APN RN MSN